intuit/Traverser/README.md

 );
 ```

+### TraverseContext
+[TraverseContext][TraverseContext] represents an environment around a node in the traversal sequence.
+It contains a reference to the tree or graph node, reference to the parent `TraverseContext`, both local and "inherited" variables and optionally calculation result.

 ### Iterator

-Iterator is build on top of graph/tree traversal and shares common API.
+[Iterator][TraversingIterator] is build on top of graph/tree traversal and shares common API.
 There are 2 flavors (go deep or go broad) of direction and 2 flavours (before or after) of invocation.
 This yields 4 total possible combinations of how iteration can be performed.

 Iterators allow to traverse the underlying tree or graph in a simple loop as if they were iterating over a sequence of tree or graph nodes.
+> `TraversingIterator` has method `path` to obtain node's path to the root node the traversing started from.
+It also can manipulate with the current `TraverseContext` via `replace` method.

 #### Depth-First traversing